-If you've been looking for a healthier alternative to rice, look no further than cauliflower rice!
+If you've been looking for a healthier alternative to rice, we'll show you how to make cauliflower rice!
 It's super easy to make at home, and you can season it however you like.
 We'll share a simple recipe for cauliflower rice, plus two delicious seasoning options in this post.
 Trust us - once you try it, you'll be hooked!

 Here we bring you the Basic 2-ingredient Cauliflower Rice plus two Optional Seasoning Styles.